Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 # 🎩
 ## Course 6 - Week 3 (Sound the Alarm,  Detection)

 1. A security analyst is investigating an alert involving a possible network intrusion.
-Which of the tasks is the security
+Which of the tasks is the security analyst likely to perform as part of the Detection and Analysis phase of the incident response lifecycle ?
+Select two answers.
+	- Collect and analyze the network logs to verify the alert.
+	- Identify the affected devices or systems.

+2.